argoproj/argo-events/api/sensor.md

 <p>

-URLArtifact contains information about an minio at an http endpoint.
+URLArtifact contains information about an artifact at an http endpoint.

 </p>